Finding Influential Instances for Distantly Supervised Relation Extraction: Experiments

-Our REIF is engaged with the proposed probabilistic sigmoid sampling and batch-in-bag sampling, namely REIF+P+BiB.
-We would like to validate these two techniques compared with the deterministic sampling (REIF+D+BiB), and the post-hoc sampling (REIF+P+PH).
+Our REIF is engaged with the proposed probabilistic sigmoid sampling and DIS, namely REIF+P+DIS.
+We would like to validate these two techniques compared with the deterministic sampling (REIF+D+DIS), and the post-hoc sampling (REIF+P+PH).
 Our main observations from Fig. \ref{fig:5} are as follows:

-(1) The probabilistic sigmoid sampling is crucial for robust subsampling, as the REIF+D+BiB performs the worst in both datasets.
+(1) The probabilistic sigmoid sampling is crucial for robust subsampling, as the REIF+D+DIS performs the worst in both datasets.
 As mentioned in Proposition \ref{theo:var}, drawbacks of REIF+D mainly come from the inaccurate estimate of influence $\hPhi$, due to the non-convexity of neural networks and the use of linear approximations.
 That is, we could not determine the instances that have $\hPhi$ around the threshold with very high confidence, e.g., deterministic ranking and selecting, since this causes high variance of the resulting test loss, as indicated by Eq. \eqref{eq:propvar}.
-By contrast, we should assign them similar probabilities to be sampled, as done in REIF-P, to avoid sharp variation of the test loss caused by inaccurate influences in deterministic selection.
+By contrast, we should assign them similar probabilities to be sampled, as done in REIF+P, to avoid sharp variation of the test loss caused by inaccurate influences in deterministic selection.

-(2) Our bag-in-batch sampling method generally performs better than post-hoc sampling in DS, especially on the tail instances.
-When recall is high, REIF+BiB performs better on the minor relations, thus has higher precision than REIF+PH.
-In BiB, more minor relation instances are maintained, which facilitates the model's capacity of mining minor relation instances.
-Considering efficiency and the overall effectiveness, we shall prefer BiB in practice.
+(2) Our dynamic sampling method generally performs better than post-hoc sampling in DS, especially on the tail instances.
+When recall is high, REIF+DIS performs better on the minor relations, thus has higher precision than REIF+PH.
+In DIS, more minor relation instances are maintained, which facilitates the model's capacity of mining minor relation instances.
+Considering efficiency and the overall effectiveness, we shall prefer DIS in practice.